Visit Cusco: The Gateway to Machu Picchu

 - Twelve-Angled Stone – A famous example of Inca stonework, located in Hatunrumiyoc Street.

-- Museo Inka – A museum showcasing Inca history, culture, and artefacts.
+- Museo Inka – A museum showcasing Inca history, culture, and artifacts.

 - Inti Raymi – Festival of the Sun: Celebrated annually on June 24th, this festival marks the winter solstice and gives thanks to Pachamama.
 It features a grand reenactment of ancient Incan ceremonies in Cusco.